There we were, driving down the road, happily singing along to Guns n Roses (My kid LOVES GnR!), then over the horizon, I saw it.

 - Get phone out

 That was it.
 For the entire 3 hours, he only put his phone down to go and get some food.
-I said above, it is pretty unsociable, but he managed to get through the 3 hours easily, so if you want an easy time, go for this option!
+I said above, it is pretty unsociable, but he managed to easily get through the 3 hours, so if you want an easy time, go for this option!

 6.Gravitate To Your Kids Friends Parents

 Keep an eye on your kid (it’s good parenting advice anyway).
-Take a look to see who they go and play with.
+Please take a look to see who they go and play with.
 Eventually, they will go and see their parents (drink, food).
 Go and speak to them.

 Eventually, when they are old enough they might be spending a lot of time at their friend’s house, so you need to know what kind of people the parents are.